Nurse Shark with Rare Skin Pigmentation Recorded in Honduras

 One of the defining features of nurse sharks is a brown coloration that is present over their entire body.
-However, on March 22, 2022, recreational divers in Utila, Honduras stumbled upon a unique individual with a rare condition that completely alters the typical pigmentation pattern in the skin.
+However, on March 22, 2022, recreational divers in Utila, Honduras stumbled upon a rare nurse shark with a unique condition that completely alters the typical pigmentation pattern in the skin.

 The finding was recently published in a new study, “Observations of hypomelanosis in the nurse shark Ginglymostoma cirratum,” in the Journal of Fish Biology, led by researchers at Beneath The Waves (BTW).
-Working with members of the Coalition pour les requins des Caraïbes, the team at BTW saw this reported finding as an opportunity to emphasize the value of citizen science for shark and ray conservation.
+Working with members of the Caribbean Shark Coalition, the team at BTW saw this reported finding as an opportunity to emphasize the value of citizen science for shark and ray conservation.
 The diverse, non-traditional author list of this publication demonstrates that science can and should be made accessible to those beyond the scientific community in order to add to the scientific database of sharks, marine life, and marine habitats.

 This sighting became the first documented account of a nurse shark with piebaldism, a rare skin condition that results in a partial loss of body pigmentation, with eyes remaining as their regular coloration.
 The unique coloring made this nurse shark easily identifiable, and the divers saw it on two different dives in two different locations.